hypergeek-dev/Moviedatabase-MVC/README.md

 #### Issue 2: Missing Fields in Form

 **Problem**:
-The comment form initially lacked "Name" and "Email" fields.
+Initially the comment form initially lacked "Name" and "Email" fields.
+When I integrated the "Name" and "Email" fields into the comment form to gather additional user information when submitting a comment the form data being sent to the server did not include this information.

 **Solution**:
-I integrated the "Name" and "Email" fields into the comment form to gather additional user information when submitting a comment.
-These fields were added as text input and email input fields, respectively.

-#### Issue 3: Form Data Not Including Name and Email

-**Problem**:
-Even after adding "Name" and "Email" fields to the form, the form data being sent to the server did not include this information.

-**Solution**:
 To include the "Name" and "Email" in the form data when submitting a comment, I modified the JavaScript code that handles form submission.
 Specifically, I added code to retrieve the values of these fields and append them to the form data using the `formData.append()` method.

-Each of these issues required specific troubleshooting steps, including code debugging, environment variable checks, and server log reviews.

-By overcoming these challenges, the project has reached its current state, offering a robust set of features for a news bulletin platform.
+#### Issue 3.

+### Text Formatting

+The news articles fetched from the API initially appeared as a single text string without line breaks.
+A text processing step was added to divide the content into paragraphs for better readability.
+I used a Natural Language Processing model from spacy called `en_core_web_sm` and python logic to break lines into statements and parce dem nicely as a readable text-article.

+#### Issue 4.

+During development, the newsapi.io made changes to their policy on free accounts making the content of articles only available to paying users.
+That caused the limitation of not being able to get new content.

+**solution**

+I migrated the content of the database and created a local SQlite database for demonstration purposes.
+Users will have to find either another free news api or be a paid user to use this app successfully.

 ## Wireframes